legal resources necessary to hold negligent facilities accountable.

 The nursing home called 911 and the EMS (Emergency Medical Service) found the resident “alone, unresponsive and no staff present.”
 The EMT responders transported the unresponsive resident to the hospital where the resident “was pronounced dead.”

 Was your loved one mistreated while living at Stonecreek Health and Rehabilitation Center?
 Contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of McCracken County victims of mistreatment living in long-term facilities including nursing homes in Paducah.
+Our network of attorneys fights aggressively on behalf of McCracken County victims of mistreatment living in long-term facilities including nursing homes in Paducah.

 We provide each client a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 Call now for a free consultation.